Dynamic Modeling Of Spherical Variable-Shape Wave Energy Converters: Results and Discussion

 \section{Results and Discussion}

 Simulation results for the dynamic model of a spherical axisymmetric VSB WEC are presented in this section.
 The VSB is assumed to be made of a flexible hollow shell vented to the atmosphere.
 The simulations were carried for both the FSB WEC and VSB WEC; a free vibrating shell was tested as well as shells constrained from deforming at the top and middle horizontal section.
-The simulations show also comparison between the energy converted by the VSB WEC and the FSB WEC.
-The equations of motion are solved using the MATLAB function $ode45$ which uses a six-step, fifth-order, Runge-Kutta method with variable time step.
+The simulations also show the comparison between the energy converted by the VSB WEC and the FSB WEC.
+The equations of motion are solved using the MATLAB function $ode45$ which uses a six-step, fifth-order, Runge-Kutta method with variable time step.The simulation time for the tested VSB WECs is 2.4 hours while for the FSB WEC the simulation time is 2.11 minutes.

 The radius of the buoy is $2$ m and the shell thickness is $0.01$ m.
-The modulus of elasticity and the poisons ratio are $10^7$ MPa and $0.3$, respectively.
+The modulus of elasticity and the poisons ratio are $10$ MPa and $0.3$, respectively.
 The total mass of the buoy is 17170 kg, and the wave excitation pressure is 1800 Pa with a period of $2.5$ sec.
-The damping coefficient of the PTO unit is set to $c =6000$ Ns/m.
+The damping coefficient of the PTO unit is set to $c = 8000$ Ns/m.
 All the initial conditions for the simulation were set to zeros except for $\vec{\dot{\boldsymbol{r}}}_{sa} = [0 \:\: 0 \:\: -0.8]^T$ and the Legendre polynomial is truncated in 7 terms, i.e. $N=7$.

-The natural frequencies for the VSB WEC surface obtained numerically via the Rayleigh–Ritz method are compared to the theoretical values, obtained by solving Eqs.~\eqref{eq:7} and \eqref{eq:11}, in Table~\ref{tab:1}.
-It is observed that the numbers are identical for the breathing mode ($n=0$), while for the other modes, there are negligible discrepancies.

-Three different VSB WEC designs are simulated in this article; the first design has an unconstrained buoy and is denoted in this section as VSWEC, the second design has buoy with constrained shells an angle $\phi_c = 0^o$, and is denoyed by VSWEC$^{0}$, while the third design is constrained at angle $\phi_c = 90^o$ and is denoted as VSWEC$^{\pi/2}$.

 Figure~\ref{fig:res1} shows the heave displacement and the vertical component of the excitation forces for all the four cases.
-The transient effects dies out after almost 25 seconds in the simulation, and the plots show the interval from 40 to 60 seconds.
+The transient effects die out after almost 25 seconds in the simulation, and the plots show the interval from 40 to 60 seconds.
 It is observed that the three VSB WECs designs have higher displacements compared to the FSB WEC.
 Larger motions are usually associated with higher energy conversion, and hence higher displacements are usually desirable.
-These results support the hypothesis of this research which is that flexible buoys would leverage the waves and behave like a rigid buoy that has reactive power; indeed the reactive power in this case is obtained from the waves themselves.
+These results support the hypothesis of this research which is that flexible buoys would leverage the waves and behave like a rigid buoy that has reactive power; indeed, the reactive power in this case is obtained from the waves themselves.